awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

 ------

 1. \(Optional\) Configure the AWS Security Token Service endpoint type used by your Kubernetes service account\.
-For more information, see [Configure the AWS Security Token Service endpoint for a service account](configure-sts-endpoint.md)\.
+For more information, see [Configuring the AWS Security Token Service endpoint for a service account](configure-sts-endpoint.md)\.

 1. If you don't currently have the AWS ALB Ingress Controller for Kubernetes installed, or don't currently have the `0.1.x` version of the AWS Load Balancer Controller installed with Helm, then skip to the next step\.